thavlik/machine-learning-portfolio/README.md

 10. [Instance Normalization: The Missing Ingredient for Fast Stylization](https://arxiv.org/abs/1607.08022)

 ## Contributing
 This repository was intended to be repurposed.
 As part of the open source community, I do not share the perception that minor contributions from others dilutes the claim that this repository is fully representative of my research capabilities.
-On the contrary, publishing software good enough for others to justify spending their time and effort improving is a nontrivial achievement.

-Please open an issue or pull request if you would like to contribute.
+Issues and pull requests are welcome.

 ## License
 Everything is released under MIT / Apache 2.0 dual license, which is extremely permissive.
 Open an issue if somehow neither is sufficient.